-For members who were hired on or after July 1, 2011, they must be age 60 and have combined credited service of at least 85 in order to receive a normal retirement prior to age 65.
+Members hired on or after July 1, 2011 must be age 60 and have combined credited service of at least 85 in order to receive a normal retirement prior to age 65.
 Final average salary is based on the member's highest salary during a 60 consecutive month period of credited service.
 Five-year vesting is required of all employees in order to qualify for a benefit, regardless of their age at the time of termination of employment.